Posted November 15, 2016

-“In recent weeks, many more hacker attacks – including some ransomware assaults – on healthcare entities large and small have been added to the federal tally of major breaches, continuing a trend that started in 2015.
+“In recent weeks, many more hacker attacks – including some Ransomware: A type of malicious software designed to block access to a computer system until a sum of money is paid. assaults – on healthcare entities large and small have been added to the federal tally of major breaches, continuing a trend that started in 2015.

 A Nov.
 7 snapshot of the Department of Health and Human Services’ Office for Civil Rights’ “wall of shame” website of breaches impacting 500 or more individuals shows a continuing uptick in reported hacker incidents compared to last year.”